Exsiccata: Herbarium digitization initiatives

-Approximately 18-20 million of the 400 million botanical specimens in the major herbaria belong to the 2,500 widely distributed exsiccatae and exsiccata-like series.
-The specimens are either included in the general collections of the major herbaria or kept there as separate fascicles (see Index Herbariorum).
-Thus, the series are explicitly addressed by joint advanced digitization projects of biodiversity collections like iDigBio.
-As a result, most of the iDigBio web portals have a section for accessing specimens of exsiccatae, like the portal of the Consortium of Midwest Herbaria.
+Approximately 18–20 million of the 400 million botanical specimens in major herbaria belong to the 2,500 widely distributed exsiccatae and exsiccata-like series.
+The specimens are either incorporated into the general collections of major herbaria or retained there as separate fascicles (see Index Herbariorum).
+Individual exsiccata items may be specifically indexed in works such as the index to diatoms in published exsiccatae at the Farlow Herbarium.
+Assigning herbarium specimens to exsiccata series is also a focus of collaborative digitisation projects involving biodiversity collections, such as iDigBio.
+As a result, many iDigBio portals, such as the Consortium of Midwest Herbaria and the Consortium of Lichen Herbaria, provide dynamic web services for exsiccata series and their individual items.
+For disambiguation, they use the services of IndExs – Index of Exsiccatae, which provides resolvable, persistent exsiccata identifiers.

-Approaches to generate virtual herbaria are optimizing their label data capture with linking the specimen text information to standard abbreviations of the exsiccata series following (online) bibliographies and example label images for disambiguation purposes.
-Citizen science approaches for herbarium label digitization have instructions about how to recognize exsiccatae and how to mobilize this information in a structured manner.
-An example is the guideline of the BGBM Herbonauten..
+Projects to create virtual herbaria are improving early data-management processes and label capture by linking specimen text to standard abbreviations of exsiccata series, using online bibliographies and example label images for disambiguation.
+Citizen science approaches to herbarium label digitization include instructions on how to recognize exsiccatae and how to record this information in a structured manner.
+One example is the BGBM Herbonauten guideline.
 In general, the collections management systems used at major herbaria are able to handle data on exsiccata series and single exsiccata specimens.

-Similar as iDigBio the concept for complete digitization of German herbaria is including the mobilisation of this structured historical information using a standard reference list of editors, titles, abbreviations, publication dates and number ranges.
-This procedure will facilitate the discovery of duplicate exsiccata specimens in the various herbaria and avoid multiple typing of the same text information.
-The mobilisation of this data is regarded as an example for creating synergies between institutional herbaria during the digitization process.
+Similar to iDigBio, the concept for complete digitization of German herbaria includes the mobilisation of this structured historical information by using a standard reference list of editors, titles, abbreviations, publication dates and number ranges.
+This procedure will facilitate the discovery of duplicate exsiccata specimens across herbaria and avoid repeated transcription of the same text.
+The mobilisation of these data has been regarded as a way of creating synergies between institutional herbaria during the digitization process.